-Connect a true RMS AC voltmeter to motor leads T1 and T2.
-Do not use a peak-reading meter.

-Run the motor with no load at rated RPM in the forward direction and note the AC voltage level on the meter.

-3. Run the motor in the reverse direction at rated RPM and note the voltage on the meter.
+- 1. Connect a true RMS AC voltmeter to motor leads T1 and T2.
+Do not use a peak-reading meter. - 2.
+Run the motor with no load at rated RPM in the forward direction and note the AC voltage level on the meter. - 3.
+Run the motor in the reverse direction at rated RPM and note the voltage on the meter.

-Adjust the feedback assembly (by loosening the two mounting screws) a few degrees left or right to equalize the AC voltage in both directions within one percent.
+With a hall effect encoder, adjust the feedback assembly (by loosening the two mounting screws) a few degrees left or right to equalize the AC voltage in both directions.